KAIST-IS521/2017ctf-writeups/team-2/viz.md

 ## Description

-When getting user's id at a first page, server doesn't check whether given input is valid or not.
-Since server finds user's public key with concatnating paths, we can simply inject path of flag at user's id field to get flag.
+When getting user's ID at a first page, server doesn't properly sanitize user input, resulting in a Local File Injection (FLI).
+Since server finds user's public key with concatnating paths, we can simply inject path of flag at user's ID field to get flag.